algorand/bls_sigs_ref/sage-impl/README.md

 This directory contains a Sage implementation of the BLS signatures draft.

+**Note**: this implementation supports only signing, *not* verifying signatures.
+It can be used to generate signatures for testing against the Python and Rust implementations.

+(This is mostly because Sage has known performance issues with field extension towers.
+It should be possible with a bit of effort to sidestep these issues, but I have not yet put in the work to do so.
+Sorry!)

 ## prerequisites

 You will need SageMath (tested with 8.7) and Make to run this code.